Michael Chugg

 Michael Glenn Chugg (born 15 June 1947) is an Australian entrepreneur, businessman and concert tour promoter.
 As a promoter and manager he was a founder of Frontier Touring Company (1979–99) and Michael Chugg Entertainment (2000–present).
 In June 1998, he was appointed a Member of the Order of Australia.
 In 2010, he co-authored his autobiography, Hey, You in the Black T-Shirt: The Real Story of Touring the World's Biggest Acts, with journalist Iain Shedden.
 At the ARIA Music Awards of 2019 Chugg received the ARIA Industry Icon Award.

 Early life and education

 Michael Glenn Chugg was born on 15 June 1947 in Launceston to Victor and Lorna (née Hancock) Chugg, the eldest of four children.
 His grandmother, Ella Chugg, was his "best friend".
 He credits his great-grandfather with his idiosyncratic use of profanity "the first thing he did was taught me to swear.
 And it's always been a major part of my delivery of things".

-He attended Glen Dhu Primary School and then Queechy High School.
+He attended Glen Dhu Primary School in South Launceston and then Queechy High School in Norwood.